 Getting into a relationship is a process.

-If you’re ready for your next relationship, I’m excited for you.
+If you’re ready for your next relationship, there is no better time than now.
 I say next because I never want you to believe that love is forever unless you choose it.
 Nothing lasts forever, even relationships change over time.
 So do the people who are in them.
 So when I say your next relationship I’m not being pessimistic.
 Your next relationship is just as meaningful as your last.

 This list will let you know that you’re ready to step out of single life.